Polariton Creation in Coupled Cavity Arrays with Spectrally Disordered Emitters

-A useful metric for quantifying the localization of a wavefunction $v_p$, employed in these studies, is the participation ratio, $P = \left[\sum_{p}|v_p|^4\right]^{-1}$ \cite{kramer1993localization} and its generalizations \cite{murphy2011generalized}.
 Instead of measuring the participation ratio among all $N(M +1)$ vector components, we adapt $P$ to two new metrics that measure the participation among $N$ nodes (cavity-emitter sets), and two cavity- and emitter-like components.
 We define the nodal participation ratio,

 where $\mathcal{N}_{ph,n} = a_n^\dag a^{\phantom{\dag}}_n$ and $\mathcal{N}_{e,n} = \sum_{m=1}^{M_n} \sigma_{n,m}^+\sigma_{n,m}^-$ are the usual number operators for each state $v_p$ representing cavity excitation and the sum of all emitter excitation in a cavity.
 Like the classic participation ratio, $P_N$ is at a minimum (maximum) when the wavefunction is localized (delocalized).
 Next, we define the polaritonic participation ratio, or \textit{polaritonicity},